ydarias/pokemon-backend/docs/DEV-NOTES.md

 At this point we start working with a new entity `User` and that opens the gates to hundreds of different solutions.
 The idea here is to create a second hexagon that handles all the logic related to a user.

 ![Introduction of the concept of users and its module](images/introducing-users-concept.png)

+## Things to improve

+* The expects using the snapshots are not good as long as the ordering of some subdocuments from the JSON can change depending on the DB and loading process.
+Creating a custom matcher is time consuming for a code challenge.